ISA-SRBP/esa-user-guide/README.md

 # 2. Easy-Shopping Assistant (ESA)

-The project aims to integrate Mycroft (a voice assistant platform) with computer vision technology to implement an intelligent reasoning system.
+The project aims to integrate Mycroft with computer vision technology to implement an intelligent reasoning system.
 The system is designed for blind people to have an easier shopping experience.
 There are two use cases related to this scenario to help blind people find corresponding goods they demand in the supermarket using the designed Easy Shopping system.

 ## 2.1 ESA Introduction